tkucourseapplication/TKUCourseApplication/README.md

 Please use “>”, “#” and ”,” these symbols to separate your course codes.

-※“,” is your region divide symbol\n※“>” is your order divide symbol
+※“,” is your region divide symbol

+※“>” is your order divide symbol

 ※“#” is drop course symbol, should be used at the beginning of the course code, be extra careful using this!!